AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/create-analytics-workspace.md

 Next, let's create a Classification for Analytics variable.

-1. From the **Admin** toolbar menu, Select **Report Suites**
+1. From the **Admin** toolbar menu, select **Report Suites**
 1. Select the **Report Suite Id** from the **Report Suite Manager** window and click **Edit Settings** > **Conversion** > **Conversion Classifications**

     ![Conversion Classification](assets/create-analytics-workspace/conversion-classification.png)

 1. From the **Select Classification Type** drop-down list, select the variable (eVar8-Button ID) to add a classification.
-1. Click on the arrow right next to the Classification variable listed under the Classifications section to add a new Classification.
+1. Click the arrow right next to the Classification variable listed under the Classifications section to add a new Classification.

     ![Conversion Classification Type](assets/create-analytics-workspace/select-classification-variable.png)